florias-papadopoulos/florias-papadopoulos.github.io/_pages/about.md

      - Quantum Information and Computation (MSc)
      - "Cryptography in the Post-Quantum Era" (BSc thesis)

-📚 I'm currently working towards my Master's Thesis in the field of Lattice Cryptography.
+📚 Currently, I'm immersed in the exciting world of Lattice Cryptography as part of my Master's Thesis.